 Cape Spencer Lighthouse

-I was blown away as we started walked along the coast to the lighthouse.
-Looking back down the beach I couldn’t help thinking why no-one was here to enjoy these views with us.
+I was blown away as we started walking along the coast to the lighthouse.
+Looking back down the beach I couldn’t help thinking why no one was here to enjoy these views with us.
 A beautiful stretch of white sand, a backdrop of towering cliffs as beautiful waves come rolling into the empty beach.
 We hung around the lighthouse for a while reading the signs about all of the ships that have come to grief in the area.

 A beautiful bay that is the holder of many family holiday memories.
 A hotspot for fishing off the jetty and for kids to play in the shallows.
 This is what Aussie family holidays are all about.
 The day we arrived at Stenhouse Bay it was a little choppy but I have seen photos of the bay when the weather is calm and it looks amazing.